 We loved walking around its historical centre and once we were finished exploring Peniche Fort, Nossa Senhora dos Remédios Sanctuary, went surfing, tasted the charcoal-grilled sardines and took in the coastal views around Baleal.

-Praia dos Supetubos is one of Peniches main attractions as every year in autumn it hosts World Surf Championship, one that we were fortunate enough to attend last year.
+Praia dos Supetubos is one of Peniches main attractions as every year in autumn it hosts the World Surf Championship, one that we were fortunate enough to attend last year.

 ∗What not to miss in Peniche: Cabo Carvoeiro lighthouse, boat trip to Berlengas Archipelago and walking across the sand spit to Baleal.